SpinnySpiwal/SpiwalsIPASetup/Tutorials/SemiJailbreak.md

 iOS Version: iOS 16.6b1 (20G5026e)
 Why did I create this?
 I wanted Semi-Jailbreaking to be more accessible to the community.

+# Compatibility
+Serotonin does not support iOS 17.0, you must be >17.0 to Semi-Jailbreak.
+Bootstrap supports 17.0, and nothing over, bootstrap will work but you cannot use serotonin.
+Sorry!

 ## Why Bootstrap Beta 3.1?
 Bootstrap Beta 3.1 is the most stable version of bootstrap I have used so far.